 Fortunately we were also near a pretty good glacier, Pierre Geronimi, whose caramel ice cream was one of the best I’ve had.
 Other flavors we tried were yuzu, rum-raisin, chocolate, café, stracciatella, and beet-passion fruit, which wasn’t as popular as the other flavors…for some reason.

 Another thing not entirely popular in Corsica is, um, France, and there are signs and graffiti around the island, expressing the need (or desire) for independence.
-And while we’re at it, why not independence from Brussels, too?
-I guess they want to cover as many bases as possible.
-And I get it, too.
-Because I value “alone time” as well.
+I get it.
+I value “alone time” as well.

-I wasn’t sure why they wanted to leave France, or Brussels (which has all those great French fry stands and chocolate shops, but a local told me not to bring it up unless I wanted an earful.
+I wasn’t sure why they wanted to leave France, but a local told me not to bring it up unless I wanted an earful.
 So I assume it’s because the Corsicans didn’t want to share their cheeses or charcuterie.
 And I can’t say I blame them.

 In addition to making one’s stomach do some roly-poly things, a few other things to know about driving in the Corsican mountains: One is that the roads wind sharply and people like to drive in the middle of the road, especially around the sharp – and blind – corners.
 Our friends who live there told me there are terrible accidents.
 I guess that’s why they feel the need to have all the help they can get along the roads.

 Another is that if you have any propensity for getting car-sick (gulp…), reserve the front seat of the car for your entire week.

 FYI: If you come across a couple of neighbors having a mid-route tête-a-tête in Corsica, you can wait anywhere from 30 seconds, to 10 minutes, for them to finish.
 And unlike Paris, you never, ever honk if someone is holding you up by blocking the road.
 Just sit there and wait.